mwpdesign/PP2/memory-bank/progress.md

 - Working authentication with secure session management
 - Established design patterns and documentation
 - Created comprehensive component library
-- **Status:** Production-ready
+- **Status:** Production-ready (Frontend and basic Auth backend)
-- **Documentation:** See `docs/features/login-page-milestone.md`
+- **Documentation:** See `docs/features/login-page-milestone.md` & `memory-bank/docs/features/login-page-milestone.md`

-### 2. Workflow Optimization (✅ Complete)
+### 2. Frontend Workflow Optimization, Design Standardization & Demo Prep (✅ Complete)
-- **SURGICAL SUCCESS**: Streamlined order management workflow
+- **SURGICAL SUCCESS**: Streamlined frontend order management workflow.
-- Eliminated redundant Order Queue component
+- Eliminated redundant `Order Queue` component from UI.
-- Implemented intuitive three-stage progression system
+- Implemented intuitive three-stage frontend progression system (Pending → Preparing → Shipped).
-- Created comprehensive shipping integration
+- Created comprehensive shipping integration (frontend form and UI).
-- Enhanced delivery performance tracking
+- Enhanced delivery performance tracking display (frontend).
+- Standardized UI/UX across Admin and Master Distributor roles.
+- Prepared a polished demo focusing on the Master Distributor workflow.
-- **Status:** Production-ready
+- **Status:** Frontend is Production-ready and Demo-ready.
+Backend for this new workflow is the next major development.
-- **Documentation:** Complete workflow consolidation
+- **Documentation:** Implicitly documented via `activeContext.md` and this `progress.md` file.
+Relevant feature docs in `docs/feature-documentation/` (e.g., `order-workflow.md`) should be seen in light of these UI changes.

 ## In Progress

+### 3. Backend Integration for New Order Workflow (Phase 11) 🔄
+- Developing APIs, WebSocket services, and database persistence for the new frontend order management and shipping logistics flow.
+- **Status:** Actively in development.

-### 3. Security & Compliance Review
+### 4. Security & Compliance Hardening (Phase 9) 🔄
-- HIPAA compliance validation
+- Comprehensive HIPAA compliance review, penetration testing, access control audits, encryption verification.
-- Security penetration testing
-- Documentation updates
-- **Status:** Ongoing review
+- **Status:** Actively in progress, running parallel to backend development.

 ## Upcoming

-### 4. Backend Integration
-- Real-time WebSocket implementation
-- Database workflow persistence
-- API endpoint development
-- Automated status detection

-### 5. Advanced Analytics
+### 5. Advanced Analytics (Backend Implementation)
-- AI-powered delivery predictions
+- AI-powered delivery predictions.
-- Carrier performance optimization
+- Carrier performance optimization (data processing).
-- Regional insights development
+- Regional insights development.

+### 6. Full System Testing & QA (Phase 13)
+- End-to-end testing of integrated system.
+- Load testing, full security validation, UAT.

+### 7. Production Deployment (Phase 14)

 ## Known Issues
-- None reported for completed workflow optimization
-- System ready for production testing
+- **Primary Blocker**: Lack of backend support for the newly designed frontend order and shipping workflows.
+- Security testing and full compliance verification are pending for the new system components.

 ## Technical Debt
-- None accumulated in workflow optimization
+- Minimal technical debt accumulated in the recent frontend-focused phase due to clean implementation.
-- Clean, maintainable code implemented
+- Potential for tech debt if backend integration is rushed or not aligned with frontend contracts.

 ## Documentation Status
-- ✅ Workflow optimization documentation complete
+- ✅ Frontend workflow optimization and UI standardization implicitly documented in `activeContext.md` and `progress.md`.
-- ✅ Design system documentation up-to-date
-- ✅ Component documentation current
-- 📝 Backend integration documentation pending
+- 📝 Backend API documentation for new workflow endpoints is pending.
+- 📝 Security and compliance documentation will require updates based on Phase 9 outcomes.

 ## Testing Coverage
-- ✅ Workflow progression tests passing
-- ✅ Component interaction tests complete
+- ✅ Frontend component interaction tests for new UI elements are complete.
-- ✅ UI responsiveness validated
+- ✅ UI responsiveness for new workflow validated.
-- 📝 Backend integration tests pending
+- 📝 Backend integration tests for new APIs and WebSocket services are pending.
+- 📝 End-to-end tests for the complete new workflow are pending.

 ## Security Status
-- ✅ HIPAA compliance maintained
+- ✅ HIPAA compliance principles maintained during frontend design.
-- ✅ Protection zones respected
+- ✅ Existing protection zones respected.
-- ✅ No security regressions introduced
+- ✅ No known security regressions introduced in frontend changes.
-- ✅ Professional enterprise security standards met
+- 📝 Full security validation (pen-testing, audit) for new backend components is pending.

 ## Next Actions
-1. **User Testing**: Validate workflow with stakeholders
+1.  **Demo Presentation** of frontend workflow.
-2. **Backend Development**: Implement real-time capabilities
+2.  **Backend Development**: Prioritize APIs and WebSockets for order status and shipping.
-3. **Advanced Analytics**: Deploy AI-powered insights
-4. **Production Deployment**: Prepare for live environment
+3.  **Security Review**: Continue HIPAA audit and schedule penetration tests.
+4.  **Database**: Finalize schema for new data and implement DAOs/services.